 Recently Added to the Park

 An old 1948 report of a Mokele-Mbembe sighting has come to light.
 The encounter with two of the monsters took place on Lake Barombi Mbo in western Cameroon.
 Additional facts and an eye witness drawing can be seen on the Monster of Cameroon page.
 We have added a couple of new Mosasaur pictures to our web page featuring depictions of the swimming great reptiles.
-A new page giving a bit more detail on The Nile Mosaic of Palestrina has been added to discuss the Dorchester Vase, a human artifact that was discovered in a rock layer dated to the Ediacaran Period by evolutionists (over 500 million years ago).
+A new page has been added to discuss the Dorchester Vase, a human artifact that was discovered in a rock layer dated to the Ediacaran Period by evolutionists (over 500 million years ago).

 We have now initiated a monthly electronic newsletter which will push the latest information to your email so you won’t have to check back on this news page to see what’s going on.
 You can easily unsubscribe if you don’t care for it, but we’d love to have you sign up for the Genesis Park Monthly Newsletter!

 Our Upcoming Expeditions page has been updated to reflect the initiatives planned for the next few years.
 We are optimistic of an exciting discovery in the near future!
-Stay tuned as a new DinoDave website will soon be active, featuring Dave Woetzel’s speaking schedule and other upcoming initiatives.
+The new DinoDave website is now active, featuring Dave Woetzel’s speaking schedule and other upcoming initiatives.